 - Feel – palpate for mass or signs of constipation

 Lack of water regulation in the cells prevents adequate lubrication in the colon and often results in constipation.
 Newborns may have a meconium ileus that prevents the infant from passing meconium stools.

 Feeding tubes may be placed to help with nutrition and absorption.

-Children may have adequate diet, but the body cannot absorb the nutrients.
-A blockage of the pancreas prevents digestive juices from being released into the intestines which aids in absorption of nutrients.
+Children may have an adequate diet, but the body cannot absorb the nutrients.
+A blockage of the pancreas prevents digestive juices from being released into the intestines which aid in the absorption of nutrients.

 Patients with CF lose excess amounts of fluid and salt and can become dehydrated or develop hyponatremia quickly.

 - Assess for bone malformation, deformity or fractures

 Bones may become thin, the patient develops osteoporosis or osteopenia in the later stages.
 Fractures are common.
 Note clubbing, or widening, around the tips of the fingers and toes due to poor oxygenation of tissues